Sirarpie Der Nersessian

 Sirarpie Der Nersessian (5 September 1896 – 5 July 1989) was an Armenian art historian, who specialized in Armenian and Byzantine studies.
 Der Nersessian was a renowned academic and a pioneer in Armenian art history.
 She taught at several institutions in the United States, including Wellesley College in Massachusetts and as Henri Focillon Professor of Art and Archaeology at Harvard University.
-She was a senior fellow at Dumbarton Oaks, its deputy director from 1954–55 and 1961–62, and a member of its Board of Scholars.
+She was a senior fellow at Dumbarton Oaks, its deputy director from 1954 to 1955 and 1961–62, and a member of its Board of Scholars.
 Der Nersessian was also a member of several international institutions such as the British Academy (1975), the Académie des Inscriptions et Belles-Lettres (1978), and the Armenian Academy of Sciences (1966).
+By the 1970s, she was recognized as the leading scholar in Armenian studies.

 Biography

 Education

 Der Nersessian was born the youngest of three children in Constantinople in 1896.
-She came from a well-to-do family and her maternal uncle happened to be the Armenian Patriarch of Constantinople, Malachia Ormanian.
+She came from a well-to-do family (her maternal uncle was then-Armenian Patriarch of Constantinople Malachia Ormanian).
 Her parents died while she was still young: her mother Akabi, when she was nine, and her father Mihran, when she was eighteen.
-She attended the Esayan Academy and the English Girls School in Constantinople, gaining fluency in Armenian, English and French at an early age.
-In 1915, during the height of the Armenian genocide, Der Nersessian and her sister Arax (by then orphans) were forced to leave for Europe, where they took up residence in Geneva.
-Der Nersessian studied at the University of Geneva for several years until settling in Paris, France in 1919.
+She attended the Esayan Academy and the English High School for Girls in Constantinople, gaining fluency in Armenian, English and French at an early age.
+In 1915, during the height of the Armenian genocide, Der Nersessian and her sister Arax (by then orphans) were forced to leave for Europe, settling in Geneva.
+Der Nersessian studied at the University of Geneva for several years until moving to Paris, France in 1919.

-Der Nersessian was admitted to Sorbonne University, studying history at the École des Hautes Études de l'université de Paris.
-She studied under the notable Byzantinologists Charles Diehl and Gabriel Millet and art historian Henri Focillon.
+Der Nersessian was admitted to the Sorbonne, where she studied history in the École des Hautes Études de l'université de Paris.
+She worked under the Byzantine scholars Charles Diehl and Gabriel Millet and art historian Henri Focillon.
 In 1922, she became Millet's assistant, and with his help, published one of her first articles in 1929.
-The two theses (graduates students then had to submit two theses) that she presented for her doctorat d'etat, "L'illustration du roman de Barlaam et Joasaph" and a paper on Armenian illuminated manuscripts during the late medieval period, were well-received (earning a Mention très honorable), and both of them were awarded with prizes by the Académie des Inscriptions et Belles-Lettres and Revue des Études Grecques when they were published in 1937.
+The two theses (graduates students then had to submit two theses) that she presented for her doctorat d'etat, "L'illustration du roman de Barlaam et Joasaph" and a paper on Armenian illuminated manuscripts during the late medieval period, were well-received (earning a Mention très honorable), and both were awarded with prizes by the Académie des Inscriptions et Belles-Lettres and Revue des Études Grecques when they were published in 1937.